KarolHenriques/SO_Project/README.md

 The handle_signal() function is used to handle the SIGPIPE and SIGINT signals.

-The original code was adapted by Pedro Sobral on 02-22-13 from Nigel Griffiths' code and was further adapted by Karol Henriques on 04-22-23.
+The code was adapted by Pedro Sobral on 02-22-13 from Nigel Griffiths' code and was further adapted by Karol Henriques on 04-22-23.

 # Tiny Web Server